karshingupta/Predictive-Modeling/README.md

 3. EDA
 4. Preprocessing
 5. Modeing with pipelines
-6. Choose best model and enhance with hyperparamter tuning and boosting
+6. Choose best model and enhance with hyperparameter tuning and boosting

 ## 3. Data